exercism/problem-specifications/exercises/crypto-square/description.md

 Given an English text, output the encoded version of that text.

-First, the input is normalized: the spaces and punctuation are removed from the English text and the message is downcased.
+First, the input is normalized: the spaces and punctuation are removed from the English text and the message is down-cased.

 Then, the normalized characters are broken into rows.
 These rows can be regarded as forming a rectangle when printed with intervening newlines.